farkkilab/pixel_ai/README.md

 # Pixel_AI

-This repository contains scripts designed for image analysis at a pixel/patch-level resolution using deep learning methods.
+This repository contains scripts designed for image analysis at a pixel/patch-level resolution using deep learning methods, specifically for histopathological images, including H&E and immunofluorescence imaging.

 ### Installation
 Install packages listed in requirements.txt.
 I personally prefer to use a virtualenv to install the packages, but that is up to you.